Skatteetaten/aurora-gradle-plugin/README.md

 the auroraSpringBootStarter as a dependency using the version specified in `aurora.auroraSpringBootStarterVersion`.
 Support for JSR310 to get dateTimes properly is also added

+If `aurora.springDevTools` is set devtools will be included in the genererated app.
+This instruction should be set globally in your `~/.gradle/gradle.properties` file and be turned of in ci server.

 ### Kotlin
 The Aurora plugin will react to kotlin plugin and add dependencies on kotlin-reflect, stdlib-jdk8 and add kotlinLogging (wrapper for Logback) with the version of `aurora.kotlinLoggingVersion`.
 Kotln will be configured to target